TritonDataCenter/rfd/rfd/0150/README.md

 ## Status

 Still a draft write-up that has yet to be discussed widely.
-M0 (milestone 0) exists now for experimentation.
+M0 (milestone 0) exists now and prometheus0 and grafana0 zones have been
+deployed to some DCs.
 M1 is in progress.

 See [RFD-150 labelled issues](https://jira.joyent.us/issues/?jql=labels%20%3D%20RFD-150), if any.